dbaelz/Konclik/README.md

 Konclik is a library to simply develop a CLI applications with a Kotlin DSL.
 It's based on Kotlin/Native, so it it could work on different platforms.

-# Development
+## Development
-Due it's very (very, very) early development stage, the DSL and the multi-platform features doesn't work yet.
+Due it's very (very, very) early development stage, the DSL and the multi-platform features are only partially implemented.
 Please stay tuned.

+Currently, Konclik only supports one target: `linux`.
+More targets will be supported in the future.
+In addition to the Kotlin/Native targets a JAR file for a simple integration with Kotlin/JVM is planned.

+Issues, contributions and Kotlin/Native expertise are very welcome.

 ## Build
 The projects can be build with the integrated Gradle wrapper.